Bug report #20828

 This error can be replicated by opening an existing QGIS project, delete the folder LocalAppData/Temp/QGIS3-abcdef (or whatever 6 char folder name is provided), then try to save when the error described above is shown.

-#1 Updated by Alessandro Pasotti about 1 year ago
+#1 Updated by Alessandro Pasotti almost 4 years ago

 - Status changed from Open to Feedback